mitch-haraldsson/greenLicense/README.md

 }
 ```

-`license.isValid()` checks if the signature of the license is correct.
-Nothing more.
-This tells you that the license has been created by the private key which belongs to the public key you have used for the reader.

-`license.isValidSystem()` checks if the binding to the system is correct.
-In the current version, this reads the MAC addresses of the system and checks if at least one address is known.
+`license.isValid()` checks if the license is valid.
+ - correct header
+ - correct signature
+ - correct system (for license V2 only)

 The features can be retrieved as a String map where the `key` is the feature ID
 and the `value` is the feature value.